 ETHNIC PEOPLE – Different people – different cultures – diferent areas – different chiefdoms and different kings and traditional leaders.
-Before 1994 it was well known as “homelands” or reserves since 1850’s.
-APARTHEID (SEGREGATION) was created by their own leaders that time, not by Verwoerd, nor by any whites.
-(Shepstone policy)
+Before 1994 it was well known as “homelands” or reserves since 1840’s.
+APARTHEID (SEGREGATION) was created by their own leaders 1806-1854, not by Verwoerd, nor by any whites.
+(Shepstone policy 1854).

 Read about the different black ethnic groups in South Africa:

 The word San comes from the Khoekhoe language.
 It is not clear what it means; probably it refers to people without cattle or people who forage for their food.
 It is generally applied to the hunting and gathering peoples of southern Africa who are descended from the original humans in this region of Africa.